/cdn.vox-cdn.com/uploads/chorus_image/image/70422688/1360460171.0.jpg)

 Travis Diener came the closest, putting up 184 as a sophomore partially thanks to the Final Four run and then passing that with 187 in his junior year.
 Junior Cadougan was the most recent entrant to the top 10, tying Lloyd Walton’s 1976 mark and one-time program record of 183 as the Canadian helped guide the Golden Eagles to the Sweet 16 in 2012 and got to benefit from throwing the ball to Jae Crowder and Darius Johnson-Odom.

-That brings us to this season, where Tyler Kolek has 86 assists through 11 games.
-That’s 7.8 per game right now.
-Marquette has 21 guaranteed games left on the schedule as I write this on the morning of December 16th: 20 Big East regular season games and one Big East tournament game.
-If Kolek just holds his average for the rest of the season, that’s another 163 assists and brings him to 249 on the season.
-That would be the sixth 200 assist season in Marquette history and the first since 1996.
-Kolek’s 2022 season was the closest that any Golden Eagle had come to 200 assists since Junior Cadougan’s 2012 campaign, so between his current trajectory and the fact that he fell just 12 short last year.... yeah, feels like Kolek can at least get to 200.
+That brings us to this season, where Tyler Kolek has 80 assists through 13 games.
+That’s 6.2 per game right now.
+Marquette has 19 guaranteed games left on the schedule as I write this on the morning of December 29th: 18 Big East regular season games and one Big East tournament game.
+If Kolek just holds his average for the rest of the season, that’s another 117 assists and brings him to 197 on the season.
+That on its own would be the eighth best assists season in program history, and doesn’t even take into account 1) Kolek could increase his assists average, as he finished last year at 7.5 per game or 2) the fact that the Golden Eagles are clearly on track to play in the NCAA tournament and add at least one more game to the season.

-Here’s the chart as it stands at the end of the 2022-23 season.
+Here’s the chart as it stands after the Big East Championship game against UConn.

 Marquette Men’s Basketball Single Season Assists